softpatel/COP-4331/Sprint-3/StudyApp/README.md

 - Program will be running on localhost:3000
 - Search 'localhost:3000' in your web browser of choice

-**Note: the appTest.js file in the test folder is a unit test that test if the routes to various pages in the web app are successful.Don't Run Test 04 twice!
-Test will fail the second time since the account have already been made.**
+**Note: the appTest.js file in the test folder is a unit test that test if the routes to various pages in the web app are successful.**